EffectOrientedProgramming/book/Chapters/02_Introduction.md

 # Introduction

+Most existing languages are built for rapid development.
+You create a system as quickly as possible, then begin isolating areas of failure, finding and fixing bugs until the system is tolerable and can be delivered.
+Throughout the lifetime of the system, bugs are regularly discovered and fixed.
+There is no realistic expectation that you will ever achieve a completely bug-free system, just one that seems to work well enough to meet the requirements.
+This is the reality programmers have come to accept.

+If each piece of a traditional system is unpredictable.
+When you combine these pieces you multiply the unpredictabilities.
+The combination is significantly less predictable than the component pieces.

+What if we could change our thinking around the problem of building software systems?
+Imagine building small pieces that can each be reasoned about and made predictable.
+Now suppose there is a way to combine these predictable pieces to make larger parts that are just as predictable.
+Each time you combine smaller parts to create a larger part, the result inherits the predictability of its components.
+Instead of multiplying unpredictability, you maintain predictability.
+The resulting system is as predictable as any of its components.

+## The Pursuit of Composability

 Imagine you want to create a system to build homes by assembling room modules.
 Each type of room has doors and windows, and there's a way to plug them together.
 By selecting pieces with compatible doors, and windows where you want them, you can assemble a house.